OAuth modules

 Handling a callback request from Slack

-If all's well, a user goes through the Slack app installation UI and okays your app with all the scopes that it requests.
+If all is well, a user goes through the Slack app installation UI and accepts all the scopes your app requests.
 After that happens, Slack redirects the user back to your specified Redirect URL.

 The redirection gives you a code